Thanks to Makers for sharing photos of their star ceiling above an Astrolabe on the Royal Caribbean Celebrity Edge cruise ship. Makers used 12 of

 Service is a key part of what we offer – we don’t simply list a range of star kits and leave you to make a choice.
 More than half of what leaves our workshops has been customised to some extent or other – we’ll never try to persuade you to use an off-the-shelf kit if we feel that a bespoke star ceiling kit will give you a nicer result and better value for money.

 Take a look at the Customer Projects pages on this website.
-We now have around 100 such projects featured and each of these represents a customer who was so happy with our products and service that he or she took the trouble to come back to us with photos and feedback.
+We now have well over 150 such projects featured and each of these represents a customer who was so happy with our products and service that he or she took the trouble to come back to us with photos and feedback.

 As for price, it is possible to find star kits advertised online at lower cost but as a general rule if something looks too good to be true it probably is.
 Not all optical fibre is equal – some grades are very poor, with inferior optical properties and very prone to snapping.
 Here at Starscape we’re constantly interacting with fibre manufacturers to source the best grades which are available.

 Over the years, fibre quality has gradually increased and the best grades can be anything up to four or five times better than the really cheap stuff.
 So, don’t be tempted to buy a star ceiling kit which looks really cheap since it may be a very false economy.

 Equally, we’re constantly monitoring light source technology to ensure that we can offer customers reliable units with good features, an 18-month warranty and good after sales support beyond the warranty period.

 You’ll find that some of the online sellers of really cheap star kits can actually be quite hard to track down, without published telephone numbers or physical addresses.
 By contrast, we’re on Google Maps for everyone to see.
 So, if you want us, you know where we are!
 And, you know who we are – Starscape is a British limited company and the directors’ names are on the contact page of this website.